Matthew-Lancaster/Matthew-Lancaster/README.md

 And wish somewhere to host code proper

 Is only for education not making money
-I get enjoyment from it and hope you will as a hobbyist Or benefit as long as you give me credit learn
+I get enjoyment from it and hope you as a hobbyist do Or maybe benefit as long as you give me name sake credit learn

-I shall look to include some large amount of visual basic 6 projects also When I get time another folder
+I shall look to include some large amount of visual basic 6 projects already got When I get time another folder
-This is my edited script folder
+This is my mainly text edited script folder

 Codes include
 Include my camera reel roll up-loader
-Which is quite nice a used a lot
+Which is quite nice and used a lot
 None sync programs get you camera reel off-loader as nicely with date marking

 And pin items to the taskbar for windows 10 another good one mine and another person